 How to choose between a thesis and a non-thesis business degree program in Wisconsin?

-Choosing between a thesis and a non-thesis online business degree program in Wisconsin depends largely on your career goals and learning preferences.
-A thesis option typically requires original research and is well-suited for students aiming for academic careers or doctoral studies.
+Choosing between a thesis and a non-thesis online business degree in Wisconsin depends largely on your career goals and learning preferences.
+Thesis programs emphasize research and writing, offering practical experience that benefits those aiming for academia or research-heavy roles.

 What options do students based in Wisconsin have for studying business abroad?